lunarcleint/3D-HaxeFlixel/README.md

 [Away3D](https://github.com/openfl/away3d) uses View3D as its primary container so that is what the FlxView3D works with.

+There is a planned implemanation of [Away3D](https://github.com/openfl/away3d) using a more HaxeFlixel like syntax to make the coder easier to work with.

 ## Limitations 🔴
 - Can not render a model with more then **ONE** texture (can have specular and normal maps).
 - Only supports the follow file formats; `.obj, .awd, .3ds, .ac3d, .md2, .md5, .dae, .dfx`.